Kanotix

 Kanotix, also referred to as KANOTIX, is an operating system based on Debian, with advanced hardware detection.
 It can run from an optical disc drive or other media i.e. USB-stick without using a hard disk drive.

 Kanotix uses KDE Software Compilation as the default desktop environment.
 Since 2013 the newer releases ship with LXDE as a second lightweight desktop environment.
 Unlike other similar Linux-distributions Kanotix is a rolling release.
 Nightly builds are automated builds every night of the latest development code of KANOTIX and with the latest packages from the repositories.
 The name "Kanotix" is derived from the founder's nickname "Kano".
 Kanotix's mascot is a fangtooth.

 Content

-Kanotix is based on the newest Debian stable (the last published version is Kanotix "Silverfire 2019" based on Debian 10 "Buster".
+Kanotix is based on the newest Debian stable.
 It also provides its own packages and scripts and many backports.

 Kanotix also provides an optimized kernel with additional patches.